Can Rabbits Eat Garlic?

 In addition, diarrhea is regularly misunderstood to be cecotropes in rabbits.

-Comparatively, cecotropes can be treated in rabbits by feeding the rabbit with the right diet while diarrhea is a life-threatening condition.
+Comparatively, cecotropes can be treated in rabbits by feeding the rabbit with the proper diet, while diarrhea is life-threatening.

-Also, diarrhea can be easily spotted by looking at the excreta of your rabbit.
+Also, diarrhea can be easily spotted by looking at the dung of your rabbit.

-Additionally, rabbits suffering from diarrhea would not produce solid pellets excreta while rabbits suffering from uneaten cecotropes would produce solid pellet excreta.
+Additionally, rabbits suffering from diarrhea would not produce solid pellet excreta, while rabbits suffering from uneaten cecotropes would produce solid pellet excreta.

 3. Anaphylactic Reaction